7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Deploy-And-Manage-Compute-Resources/Azure-Administration-Azure-App-Services.md

 Backup Azure App Service (App configuration settings, File content, connected Databases) - requires:
 - Standard or Premium tier App Service plan
+- Full backup is default; partial backups are supported; 10 GB in size
+	- Each consists of
+		- Zip file containing back-up data
+		- The XML manifest file of the zipped content
 - Storage Container - [[Azure-Administration-Storage-Accounts]]
 Provide the in `App Services -> $App -> Backup `
+- Check firewall on storage account!

 Deploy Code to a Azure App Service configure to deploy git source code.
 ```powershell